saadams/saadams.github.io/_posts/2024-08-24-mal-subatomic.md

 ![mal js file](../assets/imgs/subatomic/mal_js.png)

   * By debugging we are able to avoid the obfuscation and view the files as they are being called or generated dynamically.

-* While examining this js file we can find the answers to the previous and following questions.
+We can now answer the previous and following questions.

 * 5: The malware connects back to a C2 address during execution.
 What is the domain used for C2? and 7: The malware is looking for a particular path to connect back on.
 What is the full URL used for C2 of this malware?